foospidy/clilib/README.md

 # clilib
 A library of emulated command line commands.
-The goal of this library is to emulate at least the most common cammands for Unix and Windows.
+The goal of this library is to emulate the most common cammands for Unix and Windows.
 The primary use case for this library is in honeypots.

+## Setup
+run: `sudo python setup.py install`

+Then add `from clilib import *` to your script.